AlexDee95/REST_OF_BASH/project/lab_notebook_alex.md

 ## analysing results of frequency-band analysis

 ### - compare our results with those we found in the literature
-### - which of our prior hypotheses can be conformed and which ones can be rejected (?)
+### - which of our prior hypotheses can be confirmed and which ones can be rejected (?)
 ### - which results do we want to present and how (?)

 # week 12 (26.7. - 2.8.)